 With ReviewPro Global Review Index ™ the data verify that Reputation Management results in increased pricing power and occupancy for the Hotel.

 TripAdvisor provides the opportunity for the consumer to connect their account with Facebook.
 This allows the consumer to collaborate with their Social Network when making a booking decision.
-And it provides an element of trust when the consumer review a Hotel where Network connections have provided valuable insight.
+And it provides an element of trust when the consumer reviews a Hotel where Network connections have provided valuable insight.

-Since consumers today emphasize the guest experience Hotels should focus on collaborating on various reference points that will add value to the booking decision.
+Since consumers, today emphasize the guest experience Hotels should focus on collaborating on various reference points that will add value to the booking decision.
 Collaboration is the glue that will tighten the Social Media Gap between anticipation and real results.

 Understand that Social Media is a channel to Serve, listen, engage, create awareness, build trust and establish a network of advocates for your Hotel.
 You don’t arrive at the party to sell.
 Focus on providing a remarkable experience at every reference point.